LucasPlacentino/ULBDiscordBot/README.md

 ### Google Sheet

-Create a Google Sheet, with one sheet named "users" and another sheet named "guilds".
+Create a Google Sheet, with one sheet named "users" and another sheet named "guilds", **leave them empty**.

 To generate google sheet api credentials, follow [this guide](https://medium.com/@a.marenkov/how-to-get-credentials-for-google-sheets-456b7e88c430).
 You will get a `.json` file with all the following fields: